 - When asked how to partition the disks, choose option 2: “Guided – use entire disk” (meaning the 10.7GB you formatted from the XMB).

-- The partition is formatted and base system installed.
+- The partition is formatted and the base system installed.
 It should take about 10 minutes.

 - Unless you’re using a proxy, leave the HTTP proxy information field blank.

 - The system will start installing extra software.
-Process will take approx. 1 hour.
+The process will take approx. 1 hour.
 Note that my installation was hanged at 6%.
 I left it to continue, and it installed the extra system components without problems, so don’t panic!

 - I set the system clock to UTC, although I don’t know how that affects the time in Ubuntu…

 The PS3 will eject your installation disc.
-Remove it.
-If you don’t, your PS3 will boot from the CD, which is not what we want to do.
+Please remove it.
+Your PS3 will boot from the CD if you don't, which is not what we want to do.
 The next screen you will see is the kboot screen.
 You will get that screen a lot.
 So let me explain the options:

-- Typing “sh” will allow you to use the command line shell.
-Don’t do it unless you are certain about what you are trying to do.
+- Typing “sh” will allow you to use the command-line shell.
+Please don’t do it unless you are certain about what you are trying to do.